 The final point of learning from DrivenWoman is about money.
 There are many reasons for there being a significant gender pay gap in favour of men.
 One of them is our tendency to be less confident and so likely to suffer from imposter syndrome.
 How can you possibly go into salary negotiations with any confidence if you feel uncertain about the value you bring?

-This month for the first time ever did I feel truly confident in the value I bring and the impact I will have on the happiness of our people and therefore the productivity of the company - and I challenged the package that was put forward.
-It felt good - and it paid off!
+For the first time ever did I feel truly confident in the value I bring and the impact I have on the happiness of our people and therefore the productivity of the company.

 Would any of this have been possible without DrivenWoman?
 I truly believe not!